 Overall, UVdesk is an astonishingly fully featured and functional free product.
 However, these things come at a price, and this time, it isn’t money.
 Instead, it comes in the form of a steep learning curve and technical know-how, but once you get everything up and running, it will seriously be worth the time and effort.

-10. Front
+11. Front

-I’ll admit it.
-I have a weakness for modern cloud-based software with single-noun names.
-Front is one of those.
 Front is a help desk software for omnichannel customer support with streamlined communication and a focus on collaboration.
+Front comes loaded with competitive features, such as a shared inbox, SLAs, chatbots, and more.

 Key Features

-• Shared Inbox: Organizes communications from multiple channels into a unified inbox for your team.
+• Shared inbox: Organizes communications from multiple channels into a unified inbox for your team.

-• Email Management: Features like email templates, reminders, and snooze let you manage customer email communication swiftly.
+• Email management: Features like email templates, reminders, and snooze let you manage customer email communication swiftly.

 • Integrations: Integrates with many popular apps like Slack, Salesforce, and HubSpot CRM.